RIT-EVT/BMS/docs/source/srs.rst

 stimuli.
 Below are listed out the situations that could cause the DEV1 BMS to stop the flow of current.

-* Thermal situtation where battery pack as passed a configurable threshold temperature
+* Thermal situation where battery pack as passed a configurable threshold temperature
 * Interlock does not detect the presence of a battery connector
 * BQ76952 chip has detected one of many configurable safety critical events